cloudfoundry/docs-bosh/content/jobs.md

     `bosh create-env` does not perform property validation.

-The `properties` defined in a release job `spec` file can be associated with a JSON Schema instance to enable validation during BOSH deployments.
+The `properties` defined in a release job `spec` file can be associated with a JSON Schema (draft 2020-12) document to enable Director-enforced validation during BOSH deployments.

 Release authors can add a `properties_schema.json` file at the root directory of each job they'd like to add property validation to: